Srinivasareti/City_Mart_Console_Based/README.md

-**CityMart Console Based Java Project**
+CityMart Console-Based Java Project

-CityMart is a Java console-based application designed to simulate an online shopping platform.
-It provides essential functionalities such as user login, cart management, coupon application, payment processing, and rating features, ensuring a comprehensive shopping experience.
+CityMart is a Java console-based application developed in collaboration with CV Corp Institution, designed to simulate an online shopping platform.
+It offers essential features such as user authentication, cart management, coupon application, payment processing, and rating, ensuring a comprehensive and interactive shopping experience.

+Key Highlights

-This project demonstrates the comprehensive use of Object-Oriented Programming (OOP) concepts, including inheritance, encapsulation, abstraction, and polymorphism.
-It also integrates multi-threading, exception handling, and Java collections for efficient data management and concurrency.
+Object-Oriented Programming (OOP): Implements core concepts like inheritance, encapsulation, abstraction, and polymorphism.

+Multi-threading: Ensures smooth payment processing simulation.

+Exception Handling: Provides robust error management for invalid operations and inputs.

+Java Collections: Utilized for efficient data storage and manipulation.

 Entry Point